The World According to Allee Willis

 CLOSING NIGHT SCREENING – Chasing Chasing Amy

 12-year-old Sav Rodgers watched the film Chasing Amy, and his life was forever changed.
 Developing a kinship — and maybe a slight obsession — with it as he grew into his queerness, he decides to fund and direct a documentary that examines its role in LGBTQ+ film culture.
-Featuring a post-film Q&A with the film’s […]
+Featuring a post-film Q&A moderated by this […]

 Desire Lines